Opening Date/Time: Thu. 09/30/21 12:00 AM Pacific Time

 FLSA: Non-exempt position, eligible for overtime compensation.

 Basic Functions: OPEN UNTIL FILLED This is a continuous recruitment for an applicant pool to fill Classified Special assignment that is 0-19 hrs. per week, on an as needed basis.
+This position will cover all Campus locations and hours are on a rotating schedule.
 Successful candidates will be placed on an eligibility list.

 Compensation will be based on part time, 8-19 hrs/wk. $24.64/hr* (Level 13 of Classified Salary Schedule).
 No benefits.